Immerse yourself in another culture.

 You will spend time in the archive working through primary source material, including reading unpublished manuscripts, browsing through ledgers, transcribing personal letters, searching through newspapers, examining cookbooks, etc. Outside of research, you will have the opportunity to explore the culturally rich city and surrounding areas.

-You will receive three hours of elective course credit and enroll in a special section of HST 580 in the summer 2025 semester and work online and asynchronously for two weeks before the trip and two weeks after.
+You will receive three hours of course credit and enroll in a special section of HST 500 in the summer 2026 semester and work online and asynchronously for two weeks before the trip and three weeks after.

 U.S. citizens will not need a visa for this program.
 Valid passport is required.
 Visa requirements for non-U.S. citizens may differ from those for U.S. citizens; students who are not U.S. citizens are advised to contact the International Student and Scholars Office and begin independently researching the visa requirements for their nationality as soon as possible.